Documentation / Web performance testing in practice

 • We can see changes very quickly when testing in a lab setting, because the only variable that is changing is the code.
 Being confident in RUM usually takes more time: you need to have more data to see the change.

 • In a lab setting, we are also able to control when browser versions are updated to new versions, allowing us to detect when browser releases impact user experience.
-Our users’ browsers auto updates.
+Our users' browsers auto-update.
 A new browser version can affect the performance.

 • Lab testing and RUM (real user measurements) are best friends: synthetic testing improves your confidence in RUM and vice versa.
 If you see a regression in both types of measurements, you know for sure that it's a real regression.

-But everything isn’t perfect when testing in a lab: You are only testing a small usage group (a specific browser version, specific connection type, one operating system, a couple of URLs).
-You will miss out on a lot of users scenarios.
-That’s why its also got to combine your tests with real user measurements.
+But everything isn't perfect when testing in a lab: you are only testing a small usage group (a specific browser version, specific connection type, one operating system, a couple of URLs).
+You will miss out on a lot of user scenarios.
+That's why it's also good to combine your tests with real user measurements.

 The most important thing when setting up synthetic testing is getting rid of as much variance as possible.
-You need to make sure that your server performance, the internet connection, the tool so that the metrics you collect will not be influenced by something else than things that the web page.
+You need to make sure that your server performance, the internet connection and the tool are set up so that the metrics you collect are not influenced by anything other than the web page itself.

 The internet connection to your test server is probably really fast.
 And it can be different throughout the day.
 That will influence your tests.